-19, suspected cases, and where athletes or staff have been refused admittance to any training session.
+Ensure safe and correct use and storage of cleaning and ERP Lead disinfection products, including storing them securely away from children.
+Notify Local Health Officials and Governing Bodies Class Contacts Close Contacts In accordance with Federal, Provincial and Territorial privacy and confidentiality laws and regulations, the SPOC should notify local health officials, District, Provincial or Territorial Associations, club staff, officials, and families immediately of any case of COVID-19 while maintaining confidentiality in accordance with applicable laws and regulations.
+SPOC should work with local health officials to develop a reporting system (e.g., letter) to notify health officials and close contacts (logs and/or contract tracing information) of cases of COVID-19.
+The Provincial and Territorial Health agencies and their Contact Tracing procedures will be responsible for advising those who have had close contact with a person diagnosed with COVID-19 and determine whether someone should stay home and self- monitor for symptoms.
+Members of the Club/Academy should continue to self-monitor for symptoms.
+The SPOC must notify the Provincial or Territorial Association of any cases of COVID-19.
+A weekly reporting system should be instituted for SPOC to advise the Provincial or Territorial Association of any cases of COVID 19, suspected cases, and where athletes or staff have been refused admittance to any training session.
 Even if there are no suspected cases, a 'nil' report should be required.
 3. Post-pandemic Phase Responsibility Action and Communications a.
 Confirm Provincial Health Officer has declared the COVID-19 pandemic is over.
-ERP Lead b.
-Send official written notice to your membership (i.e., volunteers, staff, coaches, parents, players, match officials) that the pandemic is officially over, the province's state of emergency order has been lifted and soccer activities can resume its full operations.
-Note: During this phase, there may be specific sport protocols to follow from Canada Soccer/Ontario Soccer and/or the Provincial health authorities (i.e., implementation of Infection Control Policies and President Procedures). c.
-Conduct a full review of your COVID-19 Return to Play Implementation Plan as well as your COVID-19 Emergency Response Plan.
+ERP Lead Send official written notice to your membership (i.e., volunteers, staff, coaches, parents, players, match officials) that the pandemic is officially over, the province's state of emergency order has been lifted and soccer activities can resume its full operations.
+Note: During this phase, there may be specific sport protocols to follow from Canada Soccer/Ontario President

+Soccer and/or the Provincial health authorities (i.e., implementation of Infection Control Policies and Procedures).
+C. Conduct a full review of your COVID-19 Return to Play Implementation Plan as well as your COVID-19 Emergency Response Plan.
 Include a list of recommendations for improvements.
 ERP Lead d.
 Update your soccer organizations Emergency Response Plan for future use and have approved.
 ERP Lead in conjunction with Board of Directors or Owner/Operator